-Marine Corps says shooting reported at California base
+Marine Corps says person shot self at California base

-A shelter-in-place order remained in effect but the gates to the base reopened.
+Shots were reported around 6:30 a.m. at Marine Corps Air Ground Combat Center Twentynine Palms, 125 miles (201 kilometers) east of Los Angeles, Capt.
+Nicole Plymale said.

-The San Bernardino County Sheriff’s Department was not requested to assist with the incident, said spokeswoman Jodi Miller.
-She said information would come from the military.
+Military police cordoned off the area and were communicating with the person when the individual sustained the gunshot wound about two hours later, Plymale said.
+No one else was injured.

-The vast Twentynine Palms base is located in the desert 125 miles (201 kilometers) east of Los Angeles.
+A shelter-in-place order was lifted by mid-morning and the gates to the base reopened.

 Sign up for Daily Newsletters